-We will likely view a documentary.
+We will likely view at least two documentaries.

 Finally, I reserve the right to add or delete readings from those listed below.
 Finally, I do not assign extra credit projects, I do not loan my notes if you miss class, and I do not use a curved rating system.